Charlotte Hornets (WFL): Origins in Boston

-The Charlotte Hornets franchise began in 1973 in Boston as the Boston Bulldogs, which was also the name of the relocated Pottsville Maroons, Boston's first professional football franchise.
-The name was shortened in October to Bulls.
+The Charlotte Hornets franchise began as the Boston Bulls when the league awarded the Boston-area a franchise on January 15, 1974.
 They were owned by Howard Baldwin, president and minority owner of the New England Whalers of the World Hockey Association.
 Unlike most other WFL owners, he didn't have to pay a franchise fee because of his close ties to WFL founder and Commissioner Gary Davidson.
 He hired Vito "Babe" Parilli, who had been a backup to New York Jets quarterback Joe Namath in Super Bowl III, as head coach.
+Most of their home games were to be played at Nickerson Field with some late-season game possibly played at Schaefer Stadium.

-Baldwin was unable to find more investors, or even a suitable place to play.
-Realizing that he had no hope of putting together a viable product in Boston, Baldwin opted to merge with the WFL's as-yet-unnamed New York franchise on January 26, 1974.
-That team was owned by Whalers and Boston Celtics majority owner Bob Schmertz and three of his New York-based limited business partners; Henry Fujawski, John Lander and Steven Cohen who together made up the core of the Stars ownership and like Baldwin hadn't had to pay a franchise fee.
-The two teams had already worked together very closely in the draft.
-The merged team took the name New York Stars.
+In February 1974, the Bulls announced the franchise would be relocated to New York City.
+The move was initiated by league commissioner Gary Davidson.
+The Bulls coaches and players all were transferred to New York, with Baldwin remaining as owner and the original owner of the New York franchise Bob Schmertz (who was also majority owner of the New England Whalers and Boston Celtics) serving as Chairman of the Board.
+Schmertz then relinquished the rights of his original New York franchise and put it on the market for sale.